 5. St Jean Beach

-Divided by Eden Rock hotel, St Jean is the island's most active beach.
+Divided by the iconic Eden Rock hotel, St Jean is the island's most active beach.
 Watch planes land dramatically close overhead while enjoying multiple beach bars and water sports.

 The Rest of the Top 10